ropensci/charlatan/README.md

 Reasons to use `charlatan`:

-* Lite weight, very few dependencies, all deps lite weight
+* Lite weight, few dependencies
 * Relatively comprehensive types of data, and more being added
 * Comprehensive set of languages supported, more being added
 * Useful R features such as creating entire fake data.frame's